telerik/xaml-docs/controls/radrichtextbox/features/content-controls/content-controls.md

 ## Common Content Controls Properties

->note Some of the content controls` properties are marked as **(Non-exportable)** which means they are specific only for RadRichTextBox and are not serialized to any of the supported document formats.
-These properties are included because they are considered useful and could enhance the experience using the content controls in a RadRichTextBox environment.

 The above content controls share the following properties:

 * __Type:__ The type of the current content control.